Tvorog: Manufacture

 The process of industrial production of tvorog is following: milk first is normalized (the desired fat content is set), pasteurized and poured into baths (containers).
-The baths maintain a certain temperature (28–30 °C; 82 to 86°F), which is necessary for the normal course of processes.
+The baths maintain a certain temperature (28–30 °C; 82 to 86 °F), which is necessary for the normal course of processes.
 Ferment and pepsin are added to warm milk.
 After some time (the average fermentation time is 8 hours), a curd grain is formed in the bath, which forms a monolith (milk proteins coagulate and precipitate, forming a sticky mass).
 Serum begins to separate - a clear yellowish liquid, a by-product of production.
 At the final stage, the curd monolith is cut with strings into small pieces in order to increase the surface area and facilitate the outflow of whey.
 Next, the curd grain is squeezed and cooled.
 At the end of the technological process, the curd is packaged.

 Nutrition

-According to the 1981 Dietetic Handbook, tvorog contains:
+According to the Soviet 1981 Dietetic Handbook, tvorog contains: